 06 of 06

 This delicious whole cranberry sauce takes just a few minutes to make.
 It uses twelve ounces of cranberries, which is the amount found in most commercially sold bags of cranberries.
-But this recipe uses 25% less sugar than that called for in most of the packaging recipes.
-The result is just as colorful but healthier, and you taste more of the fruit's natural flavor.
+The result is colorful and delicious, and you taste more of the fruit's natural flavor.